2025–26 All-Ireland League (rugby union): Division 2C

-After 4 seasons in 2B Malahide return to the bottom division while Bective Rangers and Thomond return to the A.I.L. after 7 and 6 years respectively in the Junior leagues.
+After 4 seasons in 2B Malahide returned to the bottom division while Bective Rangers and Thomond returned to the A.I.L. after 7 and 6 years respectively in the Junior leagues.
+Clonmel finished top of the table and won the divisional title with a play-off Final win over Bective Rangers.
+Having been ever present in the league since the club was founded in 1999, Belfast Harlequins were relegated on the last day of the season on points difference.